lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/1_Use_GCP_for_Serverlss_Compute.md

 # Use GCP for Serverless Compute

 ### Why do this
  - You have stateless, short-term compute tasks
  - Tasks can be solo, or chained into a workflow
  - You only want to pay when a function is called, rather than for a long-running VM or container

 ### What is this
- - Using functions rather than containers or VMs for compute
+ - Use functions rather than containers or VMs for compute
- - You can use GCP Cloud Functions or Cloud Run
+ - Use GCP Cloud Functions or Cloud Run to host your function(s) on GCP

 ### Key considerations
  - In Cloud Functions, you supply the code, GCP runs your code on containers/VMs, but you don't see or manage any infrastructure